Netatalk/netatalk-homepage/manual/en/afp.conf.md

 ## The \[Homes\] section

 This section enable sharing of the UNIX server user home directories.
-Specifying an optional **path** parameter means that not the whole user home will be shared but the subdirectory **path**.
-It is necessary to define the **basedir regex** option.
-It should be a regex which matches the parent directory of the user homes.
-Parameters denoted by a (H) belong to volume sections.
-The optional parameter **home name** can be used to change the AFP volume name which *$u's home* by default.
-See below under VARIABLE SUBSTITUTIONS.
+The one mandatory option is **basedir regex**.
+It should be set to a path which matches the parent directory of the user homes.

+Specifying the optional **path** parameter makes it so that only the subdirectory **path** is shared, rather than the entire home directory.
 The following example illustrates this.
 Given all user home directories are stored under */home*:

     [Homes]
         path = afp-data
         basedir regex = /home

 For a user *john* this results in an AFP home volume with a path of */home/john/afp-data*.